alephnaughtpix/deadjournal/_posts/2020/03/2020-03-20-last-orders.md

 By this last Friday, the usual chalkboard outside the front door, which previously announced games, quizzes, brunch on a Sunday- now announced the new social distancing rules: stay 2m from each other, table service only, payment only via contactless.

 It was just after 6PM.
 Word has spread around.
 All of us regulars know the news now.
 We're all here together to say goodbye- 2m apart of course.
-The cheif barstaff Iggy is noticing all the police cars running up and around Duke Street, and is getting ready to shut at 8pm.
+The chief barstaff Iggy is noticing all the police cars running up and around Duke Street, and is getting ready to shut at 8pm.
 Sensing the dying moment, I request a last single malt.
 The shutters are going down around the windows.
 I say goobye to Iggy, take my last guest albums in a poly bag.

 Will I be back there?
 Will *they* back there?
 I hope so.